From The Wash to The Broads

 The Wash – Norfolk’s large tidal inlet – looks rather like a big bay which scoops round from Norfolk to Lincolnshire.
 Known for its marshland and mudflats, it was the place where King John of Magna Carta fame reputedly lost his treasure during his famous flight north.
 Today the inlet provides a sheltered haven for wildfowl and a sunny, sheltered coastline popular for holidays with families – even royal ones.

-H.M.The King’s house at Sandringham will certainly be a highlight of today’s cycle ride up to ‘Sunny Hunny’ (Hunstanton), but if you fancy a few extra miles, our longer route option also includes 18th century Houghton Hall and its 450 acre parkland, built by England’s first Prime Minister, Robert Walpole.
+H.M.
+The King’s house at Sandringham will certainly be a highlight of today’s cycle ride up via ‘Sunny Hunny’ (Hunstanton) to the North Norfolk Coast.
+If you fancy a few extra miles, our longer route option also includes 18th century Houghton Hall and its 450 acre parkland, built by England’s first Prime Minister, Robert Walpole.
 First up, Castle Rising has royal connections of a spooky kind – the ruined 12th century castle is said to be haunted by mad Queen Isabella who was imprisoned in the mighty keep in 1330.
 Swing off through the woodlands to visit Sandringham House and Park and the royal acres stretch for miles beyond.
-Even when your two wheels cross the old Roman Road / Peddars Way and reach Great Bircham’s iconic windmill, the village church is still on the Royal Estate.
+Even when your two wheels cross the old Roman Road / Peddars Way to view Great Bircham’s iconic windmill, the village church is still on the Royal Estate.
 Point your handlebars back towards the coast and the lavender fields around Heacham are on royal land too.
-Nip in to Norfolk Lavender for a nose around its plant collection and distillery – or perhaps even try a lavender scone or two before you coast up to the resort of Hunstanton and along past the stripey red cliffs to the stately greens and unspoilt beaches of the old town.
+Nip in to Norfolk Lavender for a nose around its plant collection and distillery – or perhaps even try a lavender scone or two?
+Coast up via Hunstanton’s resort, red stripey cliffs, stately old town greens and unspoilt beaches, looking out for where Edmund landed in 855 before being made King of East Anglia.
+If it’s a clear day, you might even spot Lincolnshire’s Boston ‘Stump’ across The Wash.
+The day’s final spin, leaves the strangely west-facing east coast (!) behind you to reach the North Norfolk Coast.

-Overnight in Old Hunstanton
+Overnight in Thornham.

 Mileage: Rec 22 Min 20 Max 29